YujiSugiyama/msp430LaunchPad-UART/README.md

     #define TA_BAUDRATE &#009; 9600UL &#009; // timerA.h<br>
   B) If you like to use USB-COM(USB serial converter) instead, connect appropriately.
 Allowed to choose whatever baudrate you like. <br>
     EX.
 Type3)(Timer1_A) : P2.3---Rx@USB-Serial, P2.4---Tx@USB-Serial (Cross)<br>
-  C) Compile without optimize, have not try yet with any optimization in current version...
+  C) Compile without optimize(Debug mode only), have not try yet with any optimization in current version...
 </pre>